Bachelor of Business (Professional Accountancy)

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

 There are good job prospects both pre- and post-graduation.
-The Department of Education forecasts that employment prospects for accountants is expected to grow strongly to 2020.
+The Department of Education forecasts that employment prospects for accountants are expected to grow strongly.

 This program is accredited by CPA Australia, Chartered Accountants Australia and New Zealand (CAANZ), the Singapore Accountancy Commission (SAC), the Chartered Institute of Management Accountants (CIMA) and the Association of Chartered Certified Accountants (ACCA).